S-JZ/yt-sock-puppets/README.md

   4. Start docker containers for the five sock puppets.
 These sock puppets will run in parallel immediately and write their output to the _output/puppets_ directory once finished.

-There are two main files in this repository.
+There are three main files in this repository.
   - `docker-api.py`: Provides an API for running Docker commands and creating/running sock puppet containers.
 The script generates arguments for the sock puppets as well.
   - `sockpuppet.py`: The actual sock puppet implementation that runs inside each container.
 This is the code that runs for each individual sock puppet.
+  - `data/data.py`: This is used to create csv files having the videos per category to run the sock puppets on.

 ### docker-api.py
 Inside `docker-api.py`, you'll find some parameters and arguments.
 Here's an overview of what they do.